antronerds/r2-tutorials/docs/Differential_Expression.md

 [**Figure 11: Genes differentially expressed between groups.**](_static/images/FindDiff/DifferentialExpress_AdaptParamv2.png)

-4. A list of differentially expressed genes between de groups is generated.
+4. A list of differentially expressed genes between the groups is generated.
 Of course, now that we have more than two groups, the table no longer contains the Difference column and group order column.

 -----------------